jj1bdx/tinymt-erlang/README.md

   presumably function calls and memory allocation themselves than the computational work for TinyMT internal state recursion.

+* The list generation NIF functions `uniform_n_list/{2,3}` is about six to seven times faster than non-list NIFs on wall clock, and by `fprof` they are about 13 times faster.
+Use these functions for generating a long (length >= 100) list of random numbers.

 ## Tested platforms

 * FreeBSD/amd64 9.0-STABLE with Erlang/OTP R15B01